bregman-arie/infraform/README.md

 Python | Run Python programs
 Shell | Run Bash shell scripts

+## Workflow

+What happens when you execute a scenario on a remote host(s)?

+1. Infraform checks the host is ready to execute the scenario.
+For example, if it's Docker based scenario then Infraform checks docker is installed and running on the host
+2. A workspace is created.
+Basically the scenario directory (or file) copied recursively to ~/.infraform path
+3. Any templates in ~/.infraform/<scenario_dir> are being rendered, including the scenario file itself
+4. Remote environment is prepared.
+Local ~/.infraform/<scenario_dir> is copied to remote hosts to ~/.infraform path.
+5. Infraform runs the "run" directive in ~/.infraform/<scenario_dir>/<scenario_file> on the remote hosts

 ## Development

 If you are interested in developing Infraform further, please read [here](docs/developer.md)